hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 Having selected your square you will be able to see if there is any history for this square, such as a mapper starting to map, but realising they do not have time to complete the square.
 * If you accidentally select a square, you can release it again by clicking on the blue 'x' - shown level with the **Task#26** text in this screenshot.
-* If you start working on a square, but cannot complete it for some reason, it is best practice to leave a comment against the square, such as *'Almost complete, small village top left in the square to be traced - I've run out of time, hence releasing this square'*
+* As soon as you click on the If you start working on a square, but cannot complete it for some reason, it is best practice to leave a comment against the square, such as *'Almost complete, small village top left in the square to be traced - I've run out of time, hence releasing this square'*
 * It is very difficult to be completely certain that you have completed a square - however it is acceptable to mark the square as complete if you are fairly sure - the contents will be checked by another mapper when validating, and any small additions can be made then.
 For the process to work, mappers need to mark squares as complete rather than leaving them for several other 'not sure' mappers to spend time also checking them.
 * When leaving a comment against a square, you can have the comment sent as a message to a named mapper - @ followed by the username, such as **@Tallguy** in the text will send a message to Tallguy containing the comments from this box.
 This is particularly useful when validating, to send a useful encouraging hint to a new mapper, although there are many occassions when the language barrier prevents this.